curegit/stylegan-fastapi/README.md

 ## Notes

-- set proxy header correctly
- For production (reverse proxy layer)
+- Ensure that proxy headers are correctly set if used (e.g., Forwarded, X-Forwarded-For) for production environments with a reverse proxy layer.
-It is also recommeded to set limit header and body size
+- It is also recommended to set limits on header and body size.

 ## License